tapjs/tapjs/docs/src/content/docs/cli/index.md

                          Return an empty array [] to cover the set that nyc would pull in by default.
 Ie, returning [] is equivalent to not using a coverage map at all.

+  --no-coverage-map      Do not use a coverage map.
+Primarily useful for
+                         disabling a coverage-map that is set in a config file.

   -cov --coverage        Capture coverage information using 'nyc' This is
                          enabled by default.